-Policy on borrowing in advance of need
+Policy on borrowing in advanced of need

-6.18 As the borrowing strategy proposed for 2022/23 involves maximising the use of cash until borrowing is required, the policy is not to borrow in advance this year.
+6.21 As the borrowing strategy proposed for 2023/24 involves maximising the use of cash until borrowing is required, the policy is not to borrow in advance this year.
 This will be revisited annually as part of the overall borrowing strategy.

-7. Annual Investment Strategy (AIS) 2022/23
+7. Annual Investment Strategy (AIS) 2023/24

 - 7.1 It is the Commissioner's borrowing strategy that determines its investment strategy.
-The current economic environment of low rates favours the use of cash instead of borrowing, hence balances available for temporary investments are likely to be less. - 7.2 The Commissioner may have significant level of funds to invest at different points of the year; this usually represents income received in advance of expenditure plus balances and reserves held.
-In the previous financial year, the Commissioner's investment balance ranged between £6.4m and £64.9m.
+In the current economic environment, where short term investment rates are lower than borrowing rates, this still favours the use of cash instead of external borrowing, hence balances available for temporary investments are likely to be less. - 7.2 The Commissioner may have significant level of funds to invest at different points of the year; this usually represents income received in advance of expenditure plus balances and reserves held.
+In the previous year, the Commissioner's investment balance ranged between £18.7m and £63.65m.